Anabel7213/To-Do-List/README.md

-# To Do List
+# To Do List (w/ DB)

-This project is built with Node.js and EJS to enable dynamicly changing values.
-It features express.js and a local server to remember the user added to-dos and theme preferences.
-A theme is pulled up from an object of themes randomly as the user clicks the button.
+Built with Node.js and EJS to enable dynamically changing values.
+Allows to create different todo lists by utilizing express.js dynamic routing and params (no GUI for that atm but can be accessed by typing in /[your_list_name] in the URL.
+Features 6 colorful themes pulled from the object of themes randomly on button click, and remembers user preference.
+Runs on MongoDB cloud based server to persist created todo lists and items.
+Controllers are implemented with Mongoose.

-The web app is hosted on Render with every change pushed to Github with Git version control.
+This project is hosted on Render at https://to-do-list-we2l.onrender.com